The Hay Loft

 Wi-Fi & Mobile Coverage

 Wi-Fi is available.
-Mobile signal can be variable but is generally good on the Vodafone and Orange networks.
+Mobile signal can be variable but is generally good on the Vodafone and EE networks.

 There is oil central heating throughout.
 There is a wood burning stove with initial basket of logs supplied.

 The farm has a Gold Award for Green Tourism and uses eco-friendly technology with its own wind turbine and solar panels which supply the electricity to the farmhouse and cottages.